On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: The tradeoff in the strong law for martingale differences (MDs)

 \section{\textbf{The tradeoff in the strong law for martingale differences (MDs)}}

 To obtain the deviation frequencies for the strong law of large numbers for (centered) martingales $X$, i.e. quantifying the $\PP$-a.s.~convergence of $\frac{X_n}{n}\to 0$, we need several estimates for the martingale's moments, and for its difference sequence.
 Those will result in appropriate concentration inequalities.
-The case of absolute, monomial moments will be covered by Lemma~\ref{lem:lemma2replaced} yielding the result in Theorem~\ref{thm:martSLLNq}.
-Exponential moments will be treated afterwards using Theorem \ref{lem:exponentialLdp} to end up with Theorem~\ref{thm:martExpSLLN}.
+The case of absolute, monomial moments will be covered in Theorem~\ref{thm:martSLLNq}.
+Exponential moments will be treated afterwards using Theorem \ref{lem:exponentialLdp} .
 The bounded case is treated in Example~\ref{rem:martbdSLLN}.